homemadearcade/zero/todo/3_TODO_UIUX.md

   There should be a steps preview when you arent in the control booth.
 And like the option to go to the next step

-Better lobby ui...
+Better lobby instance ui...
 Basically you the drawer should of course be tab-based but you should be able to open starting with any tab the tabs
   Log
   Chat room?